Rachel has been quit for 8 years. How did she do it? With everything she had.

 I'd been smoking since I was 15

 All the cool people in my family smoked, my friends smoked and when I became a psych nurse back in the 80's, it became a way of connecting with people, staff and patients.
-It was also way cheaper back then, so I'd have a pack / pack and a half for years.

-8 years on and I still occasionally dream of smoking.
+Eight years on and I still occasionally dream of smoking.
 It took a lot of effort and practice to again call my self a non-smoker, but I did it.
 So can you.
 For me, the kitchen sink included NRT, the people around me and a bit of soul searching.
 Do whatever it takes for you.
 It's worth it.